Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 !asc -10000 - As above and append -10000 to the command.

 The command number is prepended to the spec prompt as an aid in using the history feature.
-Only commands typed at the keyboard are remembered for history, and no more than 1000 commands are retained.
+Only commands typed at the keyboard are remembered for history.
 The history feature cannot be used in command files.

 Command recall must occur at the beginning of a line.
 Text may follow the command-recall word to extend that command.